The ultimate guide to the best hot cross buns in London

 Delivery to London

 Pump Street isn't actually a London bakery, but one of the best in the country that also delivers to London so it's well worth noting.
 Their buns are scented with nutmeg, cloves and cinnamon and studded with sweet currants.
-And if that isn't enough, you should really order their Hot Cross Bun Chocolate, which is also studded with currants, while you're at it.
+And if you happen to be actually near their bakery in Suffolk, they also have a special chocolate version of the bun with Ecuador 85% pastilles, cocoa powder, fresh orange and candied orange pieces.

 Follow them on Instagram: @pumpstbakery